zendtay-studio/eco.ia/README.md

-# eco.ia
+# Eco IA
-Explore the future with Eco AI, the intelligent platform designed to simplify your life.
+Eco AI is an artificial intelligence designed to generate text safely and reliably.
+Its main objective is to protect the privacy of users, as it does not track, store or share